-- 17.15 Marketing communications for lotteries must not feature anyone who is, or seems to be, under 25 years old (under-25s) participating in gambling. - 17.16 Marketing communications for lotteries which include any reference to scratchcards or online instant-win lottery products must not feature anyone who is, or seems to be, under 25 years old under-25s in a significant role.
-Other marketing communications for lotteries must not feature anyone who is, or seems to be, under 25 years old under-25s in a significant role unless either: - 17.16.1 they the under-25s are featured solely to depict the good causes supported by the lottery and there is no explicit encouragement to purchase a lottery product; or - 17.16.2 they are representative of the primary beneficiaries of the lottery and the lottery primarily benefits under-25s (including in a family setting) and the under-25s featured are representative of the primary beneficiaries of the lottery.
+- 17.15 Marketing communications for lotteries must not feature anyone who is, or seems to be, under 25 years old (under-25s) participating in gambling. - 17.16 Marketing communications for lotteries which include any reference to scratchcards or online instant-win lottery products must not feature under-25s in a significant role.
+Other marketing communications for lotteries must not feature under-25s in a significant role unless either:

+17.16.1 the under-25s are featured solely to depict the good causes supported by the lottery and there is no explicit encouragement to purchase a lottery product; or

+17.16.2 the lottery primarily benefits under-25s (including in a family setting) and the under-25s featured are representative of the primary beneficiaries of the lottery